GeyserMC/GeyserWebsite/wiki/geyser/extensions.md

 To install an extension, simply put the extension .jar file into Geyser's `extensions` folder.
 Then, restart Geyser (or the server Geyser runs on).

+## Updating Extensions {#updating-extensions}
+To update extensions, use the `update` folder within the extensions directory as follows:

+1. Copy the updated versions of your extension jars into the `update` folder inside the extensions directory.
+2. On the next server or application restart, any extensions in the `update` folder will automatically replace the corresponding extensions in the main extensions directory.
+If an extension is new, it will be added.
+3. If an update fails, it will be logged, and the server/application will proceed with loading extensions as usual.
+You can review the logs to address any issues.

 ## Creating Geyser Extensions {#creating-geyser-extensions}

 The easiest way to create an extension would be utilizing [this official template](https://github.com/GeyserMC/GeyserExampleExtension/).